 The Chair of the Overview and Scrutiny Committee will be appointed by Council annually.
 However, only non-cabinet Councillors are entitled to vote for the Chair.

-The Chair and Vice Chair shall not be members of the largest political group on the Council.
+The Chair and Vice Chair shall not be members of the largest political group which has Councillors on the Cabinet.

 Terms of Reference